-Marcel Pagnol bought La Buzine in 1941 and wanted to turn it into a film city and create a real "Hollywood Provençal".
-He knows the castle, whose owner and dog scared his mother in his childhood on the way to the holidays.
+Marcel Pagnol bought La Buzine in 1941 and wanted to turn it into a film city in Marseille and create a real «Hollywood Provençal».
+He knows the castle, whose owner and dog is said to have frightened his mother in his childhood on the way to the holidays.

-The Château de la Buzine, built in 1867, achieved world fame with "My Father's Glory" and "My Mother's Castle", Marcel Pagnol's two-volume memoirs and the film versions by 1990.
+The Château de la Buzine, built in 1867, achieved world fame with «My Father's Glory» and «My Mother's Castle», Marcel Pagnol's two-volume memoirs and the 1990 film versions.